MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-step-03-define-dataset-for-table-report-reporting-services.md

 ## Prerequisites

+* A [report server and an associated report definition file](docs\reporting-services\tutorial-step-01-create-report-server-project-reporting-services.md) on your local computer.
-* A defined [data source] for your report.(docs\reporting-services\tutorial-step-02-specify-connection-information-reporting-services.md).
+* A defined [data source](docs\reporting-services\tutorial-step-02-specify-connection-information-reporting-services.md) for your report.

 ## Define a Transact-SQL query for report data